 The island of Kilwa Kisiwani is located in the south of Tanzania, a short boat ride from the mainland.
-It was once a thriving seaport; from the 11th century the sultans of Kilwa grew rich from control of the gold trade.
+It was once a thriving seaport; from the eleventh century the sultans of Kilwa grew rich from control of the gold trade.
 Gold was mined at Great Zimbabwe far off in the interior, and carried by caravan and then by boat to Fatimid Cairo, passing through Kilwa on its way north.
-Kilwa grew in the 13th and 14th centuries and is mentioned by several early chroniclers.
+Kilwa grew in the thirteenth and fourteenth centuries and is mentioned by several early chroniclers.
 The most significant standing ruins from this period are the Great Mosque and the Palace at Husuni Kubwa.
-The Palace is unrivaled in East Africa for its architectural sophistication and splendor.
-Founded in the 14th century, the Great Mosque was, up until the 16th century, the largest mosque in sub-Saharan Africa.
+The palace was unrivaled in East Africa for its architectural sophistication and splendor.
+Founded in the fourteenth century, the Great Mosque was, up until the sixteenth century, the largest mosque in sub-Saharan Africa.
 In 1498, the Portuguese arrived in East Africa and quickly asserted control over the region’s trade.
 They built a fort at the edge of the town, which was completed in 1505.

-Kilwa Kisiwani is one of the most significant historic sites along the Swahili coast of East Africa. and was declared a UNESCO World Heritage Site in 1981, together with its sister island of Songo Mnara.
-The standing ruins of Kilwa Kisiwani represent a slice through East African history, from the high point of the Swahili civilization through decline under Portuguese control to annexation by the Omani Empire based in Zanzibar.
+Kilwa Kisiwani and Songo Mnara are among the most significant historic sites along the Swahili coast of East Africa and both were declared a UNESCO World Heritage Site in 1981.
+The standing ruins of Kilwa Kisiwani represent a slice through East African history, from the high point of the Swahili civilization, through decline under Portuguese control, to annexation by the Omani Empire based in Zanzibar.
 Structures survive from all of these periods, making Kilwa Kisiwani one of the foremost built-heritage sites in East Africa.
-Cultural tourism is an increasingly important source of income for the people of Kilwa Kisiwani and their neighbors on the mainland.
-Investment has already been made in improving visitor infrastructure on the island.
-Ongoing conservation projects at the fort and other structures will ensure that the site continues to play a significant role in the local economy.
+In addition to preserving the island’s rich heritage, training local craftspeople and expanding cultural tourism are other central components of WMF’s program, as both provide an increasingly important source of income for the people of Kilwa Kisiwani, Songo Mnara, and their neighbors on the mainland.
+Currently, 75 percent of the total population and 53 percent of the female population on Songo Mnara are employed by the project.
+In addition, investments have been made to improve visitor infrastructure on the island, including installing a new restroom facility, in an effort to encourage tourism.